 The way we speak and the technologies we support reinforce stereotypes that, in turn, have an invisible influence on the ways we view the world, others, and ourselves.
-In Information architecture (IA), basing your work off without knowledge of these invisible influences can be lethal to a design.
-But, these invisible influences are not only see in IA, but in all industries and can be equally destructive.
+In information architecture (IA), basing your work off anything without knowledge of these invisible influences can be lethal to a design.
+But, these invisible influences are not only seen in IA, rather, they are in all industries and can be equally, if not more destructive.
 In this podcast, we will explore how these invisible influences are everywhere.

 Client/Project: Information Architecture Course

 Team: Myself, Alex Rucker, Erin Campbell, Azucena Rodriguez

 My Role: Team Manager and Audio Engineer

 Objective: To develop a piece of media that shares IA knowledge with an audience of non-IA experts.
 The goal is to share IA “insider” knowledge with a group outside IA that has some interest or stake in the matter at hand.

 Invisible influencers in the technology industry are causing stagnant innovation.
 If the industry continues to hire homogenous groups of people, the products these people create will only serve those similar to them and reinforce the current systems and structures of inclusion and exclusion.
 In this podcast, we will explore how women and men of color in the tech industry are affected by invisible influences.

 Media, as we know, plays a vital role in introducing us to outside cultures.
 Many musical or play aficionados use the theater as not only entertainment, but for an education into the mind of another person or group of people.
 The theater industry, therefore, has the ability to break or permit boundaries or stereotypes.
 In this podcast, we will discuss how a dramaturg and theater historian experiences stereotypes within the theater and how he sees its effects on everyday life.